pfsense/docs/source/firewall/preventing-rfc1918-traffic-from-exiting-a-wan-interface.rst

 RFC1918 addresses are blocks of network IP addresses reserved for private use that are commonly used behind firewalls to allow a single public IP address to be shared with multiple devices using NAT.
-The default pfSense installation assigns the 192.168.1.0/24 address space to the LAN interface, but RFC1918 also defines other CIDR ranges for private use:
+The default pfSense® installation assigns the 192.168.1.0/24 address space to the LAN interface, but RFC1918 also defines other CIDR ranges for private use: